In battle for Britain's top job, Labour's 'Red Ed' sharpens his image

 “Page 1, line 1, sets out Labour’s Budget Responsibility Commitment: A clear vow to protect our nation’s finances,” he told cheering activists at the event inside a freezing former television studio in Manchester in April.

-Just down the road in Manchester’s city-center Piccadilly Gardens, Jamie Bowden, an ex-soldier who said he always used to vote Labour until the 2008 financial crisis cost him his job, expressed his doubts.
+Just down the road in Manchester’s city-centre Piccadilly Gardens, Jamie Bowden, an ex-soldier who said he always used to vote Labour until the 2008 financial crisis cost him his job, expressed his doubts.

 “That recession - for me it was a nasty kick in the teeth.
 For that, Labour are just too irresponsible, that’s the thing with them,” said Bowden, rolling a cigarette perched on the edge of a concrete fountain.
-“How can I say it without sounding patronizing?
+“How can I say it without sounding patronising?
 I don’t think he’s up to the job.”

-Additional reporting by Andrew Osborn, Kate Holton, Kylie MacLellan; Editing by Peter Graff
+(Additional reporting by Andrew Osborn, Kate Holton, Kylie MacLellan; Editing by Peter Graff)